 Generative AI tools are widely accessible and increasingly used in education.
-[School name] recognises the potential of AI to enhance teaching, support learning, and assist with safeguarding.
+Redgate Community Primary School recognises the potential of AI to enhance teaching, support learning, and assist with safeguarding.
 However, AI also brings risks, such as exposure to harmful content, misuse for bullying, or the creation of fake media ('deepfakes').